MariamElSahhar/bestbuddies-ae/README.md

 Best Buddies UAE is a volunteer organization that creates opportunities for one-to-one friendships, integrated employment, and leadership development for People of Determination (people with intellectual and developmental disabilities).

 ## Tools Used
-- HTML, CSS, and React.js for front-end 🖌️
+- React.js for front-end 🖌️
 - PHP and SQL for back-end (contact form and sign-up form) 💬
 - Wordpress API for content management 🗓️